On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Introduction

-By a result of Hecke, if two modular forms $f$ and $g$ satisfy that $a_n(f) = a_n(g)$ for sufficiently many values of $n$, then they must coincide.
-Applying these two facts in a clever way allows us to give an isomorphism between the algebra of endomorphisms of $A_f$ and that of $A_g$.
-Furthermore, our results states that $\End_L(A_f) \otimes \Q$ is isomorphic to $\End_L(A_g) \otimes \Q$ not just as $\Q$-algebras, but also as $\Gal(L/\Q)$-modules.
-This in particular implies that the splitting (up to isogeny) of the abelian variety $A_f$ matches that of $A_g$ over any field extension $L/\Q$.
+The proof of Theorem~\ref{thm:main} consists on proving that the congruence between the newforms $f$ and $g$ implies that all inner twists of $g$ are also inner twists of $f$.
+The constructed morphism is not just a morphism of $\Q$-algebras, but also a morphism of $\Gal(L/\Q)$-modules.
+This provides a relation between the splitting (up to isogeny) of the abelian variety $A_f$ and that of $A_g$ over any field extension $L/\Q$.

-Here is a very interesting application of our main result to the study of Diophantine equations (the original motivation for this article) following the modular approach.
+Here is, in our opinion, an interesting application of our main result to the study of Diophantine equations (the original motivation for this article) following the modular approach.
 Consider the equation

-for a fixed positive integer $d$.
+for a fixed positive square-free integer $d$.
 A solution $(a,b,c)$ of a Fermat-type equation such as~(\ref{eq:42p}) is called \textit{primitive} if $\gcd(a,b,c)=1$, and is also said to be \textit{trivial} if $abc=0$.
 To a putative primitive solution $(a,b,c)$ one attaches an elliptic curve $\E$ defined over the imaginary quadratic field $K\vcentcolon =\QQ(\sqrt{-d})$ given by the equation